Fate/Grand Order

-Fate/Grand Order (フェイト・グランドオーダー, Feito/Gurando Ōdā) is a free-to-play Japanese mobile game, developed by Lasengle (formerly Delightworks) using Unity, and published by Aniplex, a subsidiary of Sony Music Entertainment Japan.
+Fate/Grand Order (フェイト・グランドオーダー, Feito/Gurando Ōdā) is a free-to-play Japanese gacha mobile game, developed by Lasengle (formerly Delightworks) using Unity, and published by Aniplex, a subsidiary of Sony Music Entertainment Japan.
 The game is based on Type-Moon's Fate/stay night franchise, and was released in Japan on 29 July 2015 for Android, and on 12 August 2015, for iOS.
 English-language versions followed on 25 June 2017 in the United States and Canada, and a Korean version was released on 21 November 2017.
 An arcade version titled Fate/Grand Order Arcade was released by Sega in Japan on 26 July 2018.

 The game is centered around turn-based combat where the player, who takes on the role of a "Master", summons and commands powerful familiars known as "Servants" to battle enemies.
 The story narrative is presented in a visual novel format, and each Servant has their own scenario which the player can explore.
 Servants are obtained through the gacha mechanic.
 As of July 2021, the game grossed $5.4 billion worldwide, making it the seventh highest-grossing mobile game of all time.
+Total revenues reached $7 billion by September 2023.